saalim-khan/Learning_Linux/README.md

 Resources:<br>
 Tutorials: GRUB Bootloader Rescue Guide.<br>
 Labs: Use a virtual machine to simulate boot issues and practice rescue.<br>
 # 6.hostname change - 5

+6. Hostname Change (5/5)
+What to Learn: hostnamectl, hostname command.
+Resources:
+Quick Tutorials: How to Change Hostname.
+Practice: Try in a VM environment.

 # 7.filesystem related question - 4/5
 # 8.nfs
 # 9.ftp/sftp - 3/5